Frequently asked questions

 The total cost of design services depends largely on the scale and complexity of the project.
 Depending on the project, we can bid it with a flat rate, or an hourly fee.
 A discovery call would be the best way to answer this question.

-For renovations that do not affect anything structural, you generally do not need a building permit, though, your sub-contractors (such as an electrician or plumber) may need to file a permit for their individual tasks
+For renovations that do not affect anything structural, you generally do not need a building permit, though, your sub-contractors (such as an electrician or plumber) may need to file a permit for their individual tasks.

 If your job requires a building permit, you will need a general contractor.
 For most jobs that require several trades, we’d typically recommend that you hire a general contractor, whether or not a building permit is needed.